Constitution of the Middleton St. George Community Association

 - The Association shall be non-party in politics and non-sectarian in religion and non-racial.

 In furtherance of the said objects the Association shall have power to:

-- co-operate with other voluntary organizations, statutory authorities and individuals;
+- Co-operate with other voluntary organisations, statutory authorities and individuals;

 - Arrange and provide for, either alone or with others, the holding of exhibitions, meetings, lectures, classes, seminars or training courses and all forms of recreational and other leisure-time activities;